OSchollumQCA/OS170QCA-Assessment2/index.md

 ![Image](ScreenShot2020-04-20at2.29.49pm.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because of the fitness aspect of it.
+Creating something similar to a fitbit but slightly different.
+The difference is that it is a reward system that capitalize on the growing wearable technology market.

 ### Related project 4 ###
 *Fitness Tracker Using POV Display*